Razeen-ud-din/Teaching-Wajahat/README.md

 # Teaching-Wajahat
- I create this repo for teaching wajahat
+##I create this repo for teaching wajahat
+ok